miklevin/MikeLev.in/_posts/2025-03-11-ai-deep-research.md

 ## The Inevitable Growth Curve of AI Capabilities

-But AIs on the other hand, it's just going to be a steady hockey-stick shaped curve up.
-First, they're going to gain extreme mastery over the web browser, giving them their initial robot bodies.
+But the performance of AIs on the other hand is just going to follow a steady hockey-stick shaped curve up, getting forever better and faster.
+First, they're going to gain ***extreme mastery over the web browser***, giving them their initial robot bodies.
 Who needs a clumsy body made of levers and pulleys when a svelte app body gives you instant worldwide access to everything?

 You don't even need the Nvidia Omniverse to practice your moves.
 You just practice them on the Internet proper!
 That's what's going on with the new wave of ***Deep Research*** features popping up in the frontier LLM AI ChatBot models, and now in the agentic frameworks like Manus.
+Once learnings can really wrap back in without a big multi-million dollar retraining process on the core models, the process accelerates (as if it didn't feel overwhelmingly fast already).

 ## Rethinking at Machine Speed

-Things are becoming re-thought through because the things doing the thinking can work at this relentless, tireless, breakneck speed.
+Almost all processes and systems are becoming re-thought through because the AIs do the re-thinking relentlessly, tirelessly, and at breakneck speed.
+You can see traces of this when you hear Jensen Huang say that the NVidia IC designs are being optimized during the night when the engineers go home to sleep.
+He further says that today's designs simply couldn't be done without AI.
+Now that's coming from the company that designs the chips that enable it.
+They're feeling the strange feedback loop first.

+But it trickles down to all of us from here.
+And Deep Research is one of the first places it is being felt.
+AIs can google Google better than you.
+They can search, research and re-research a zillion times faster.
+And I don't mean that metaphorically.
+They literally can.

 Just to give a tiny example, I went into Google Trends to just poke around and look at what's going on in the world, search-trend wise.
 It's always interesting to go into Google Trends with just an open exploratory mind and re-sync-up with the zeitgeist of the world.
 There's a whole article on just this, given that Google Trends only gives trend lines and relative search volumes and not absolute numbers, so much of the value is in comparing term A to term B.

 ### A Case Study in AI Research: SEO Trends Analysis